Do a quick search on Pinterest and you’ll find a never ending stream of quotes about women supporting women.

 Don’t carry yourself like you’re too good for someone else.
 Don’t talk down to people or act like you’re better than them.
 Don’t ignore people because they haven’t “figured it out” yet.
 Be there for them.
 Answer their questions, be kind and helpful.
 You probably have a lot more in common than it seems to you on first appearances.

-Guess what, it works both way.
+And guess what, it works both way.
 You will probably learn something from them too, whether you realize it in the beginning or not.

 All of us know it can be really hard to meet new female friends when you move to a new city or scary to reach out to someone you admire.
 Don’t make it more difficult.
 Be a friendly face.
 Listen to their thoughts, ideas and stories and don’t call bullshit on a total stranger.